mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

-Our design is founded on the insight that \textit{the event tracking model and radar tracking model provide distinct features that are spatial-complementarity to each other.} As a result, the 2D imaging capability of event camera and the depth sensing capability of mmWave radar mutually enhance each other when combined, as demonstrated in \fig \ref{relationship}.
-Since both the event stream and mmWave samples are drone-related, fully leveraging the \textit{spatial-complementarity} of these two modalities through joint optimization offers the potential to significantly improve performance.
-This leads to a trajectory with reduced bias and minimized cumulative drift. }
+\RR{ Our design is based on the insight that \textit{the event and radar tracking models provide spatially complementary features}.
+The 2D imaging capability of the event camera and the depth sensing of the mmWave radar can effectively compensate for each other, as illustrated in \fig \ref{relationship}.
+Because both the event stream and mmWave samples are drone-related, fully exploiting their \textit{spatial complementarity} through joint optimization can enhance localization performance, leading to trajectories with reduced bias and minimized cumulative drift. }

-\TMCrevise{ To realize this idea to push the limit of localization accuracy while minimizing latency, we introduce a \textit{GAJO}, a factor graph-based location optimization framework designed for low-latency and accurate drone 3D localization (§\ref{4.2.1}). \textit{GAJO} includes two parallel tightly coupled modules: $(i)$ short-term tracking (inter-SAE tracking) and $(ii)$ long-term optimization (local location optimization), collectively enhancing location tracking precision (§\ref{4.2.3}).
-Beyond the capabilities of \textit{event tracking model} and \textit{radar tracking model}, \textit{GAJO} assimilates prior knowledge of drone's flight dynamics to refine the trajectory for enhanced smoothness and accuracy (§\ref{4.2.2}).
-To reduce the computational time of the optimization process, we leverage the drone’s motion information to assess the quality of current localization.
-On one hand, this assessment helps determine whether long-term optimization is necessary; on the other hand, it enables adaptive adjustment of the optimization window size, thereby minimizing the computational overhead introduced by optimization. }
+\RR{ To realize this idea, we propose \textit{GAJO}, a factor graph-based framework for low-latency and accurate 3D drone localization (§\ref{4.2.1}). \textit{GAJO} consists of two tightly coupled modules: $(i)$ short-term inter-SAE tracking and $(ii)$ long-term local location optimization, which together improve localization precision (§\ref{4.2.3}).
+It also incorporates prior knowledge of the drone’s flight dynamics to refine the trajectory.
+To reduce computational cost, \textit{GAJO} leverages motion cues to evaluate localization quality, deciding when long-term optimization is needed and adaptively adjusting the optimization window size to minimize overhead. }